kojak/kojak/README.md

 Jenkins configured with the Koji plugin can be configured via the Jenkins GUI via http://koji.localdomain:8080

-Aprox configured with a standard set of repos is available via http://koji.localdomain:8090
+Artifcatory configured with a standard set of repos is available via http://koji.localdomain:8090

 Known Issues
 ------------